×

 We asked people in Mexico if they could share any humorous cultural blunders they commited.
 They wrote:

 "I was told by a good friend to just throw the words out there.
 They noticed that I had a tendency to be a lot quieter than usual during table discussions where everyone is engaged and fluent in Spanish.
 He said "Just like a baby babbles and throws a word incorrectly just do it anyway.
 We will correct you!".
 That was a relief!
 He knew that I was afraid of making mistakes so he told me to do the opposite of what my mind was telling to do.
 Don't stay silent, just jump in there and graciously accept the friendly help!
 They love it!
 And it breaks the ice!
 It makes sense.
-As a teacher that's exactly what I encourage.my students to do -- I tell them to just jump into the discussion and I'm there to help as needed," remarked one member in Comitan, CHIAPAS.
+As a teacher that's exactly what I encourage.my students to do -- I tell them to just jump into the discussion and I'm there to help as needed," explained one expat in Comitan, CHIAPAS.

 Connect